PacificBiosciences/IsoSeq/docs/umi/cli-workflow.md

 additional filtering is required.

 The `reads.bam` contains one representative sequence per productive ZMW, irrespective of quality and passes.

-Do not forget to use `isoseq3 refine --min-rq 0.99` in step 3!
+We recommend using only HiFi reads!

 ## Step 2 - Primer removal and demultiplexing